NarrativeScience-old/delver/README.md

 [<key index>, u, q] -->
 ```

-At this point, the user can continue navigating using the indices, or enter *q* to exit.
+At this point, the user can continue navigating using the indices, return to a higher
+level using *u*, or enter *q* to exit.

 # Advanced Features